ChinmayAgarwal3/indigo/_posts/2019-04-28-human-society-purpose-blog.markdown

 ### **What is the purpose/meanning of life?**

-To Level Up. **To Go on an adventure seeking the Truth which is Enlightenment**.
+To Level Up. **To Go on an adventure seeking the Truth (aka Enlightenment)**.
 Fill your arsenal with powerful tools and skills.
 Grow into your Ideal and Judge as you continue to face Life’s increasing challenges and suffering.
 Remember, you will not be permitted to proceed unless you understand the core of the issue and solve it, dont do it enough time and you will be suspended from the game.

 -   Life is fundamentally an **Adventure** seeking for the Truth, which comes along with the suffering, the burden and the malevolence.
 It is not a call for happiness but a call for adventure.
 Something grand and noble, unlike settling down.
 Do some real stuff, create some real change and impact, go and lose/win and then come home.
 You are also supposed to see how your values stand against reality.
 Have you felt that life is a game such that whenever you decide on some virtue or call and then it is challenged almost immediately to see if you have grown a level up or did you just make a soft call.
 Specially like in challenges of Ashtavakra Gita and walking on the virtues that allow you to read the book.
-Keep moving forward, its all written as fate and manifests itself in Karma, keep your ears, eyes and energy open such that you can listen to Providence.**Kriya Yoga.**
+Keep moving forward, its all written as fate and manifests itself in Karma, keep your ears, eyes and energy open such that you can listen to Providence.
 -   You have to accept the burden of **Suffering**.
 Life is suffering, indulging in maya, the cycle of life and death, has a pain attached to every action, even though one may be oblivious to that.
 Ancient People of the West counter it with a materialistic purpose/dream/goal.
 Ancient People of the East counter it with spirituality, getting devoted to Christ/Krishna, making everything a blessing, coming to terms with the meaninglessness and suffering with the goal of moksha.
 The suffering of the world is your responsibility, when you read history, you read history as a perpetrator and its on you.
 Face the suffering and rectify it, it will transform you towards the Truth.
 -   You need to face the potential of **malevolence** that exists **within** **you** and in this world.
 Come to terms with that part of existence(you can see killing and cannibalism everywhere in nature).
 Children are naturally brutal savages, mean and selfish but joyous.
 Be dangerous, know how to withstand tragedy and malevolence in this world.
 Accept your dark side, the rapist, the sociopath, the killer, the side which can usher hell on people and derive satisfaction from it, the warrior that can kill for God.
 Look at monsters to turn into a monster, be possessed by him.
 Be convinced of the necessity of moral action by understanding how dark and terrible things can get and thats its your fault that they are getting that way.
 Taking responsibility for the past and future is understanding that you have the same spirit as the ones who ran the camps in Austwitz, and understand that that is part and parcel of your makeup and then take responsibilty for it.
 -   You must start by taking **responsibility** for yourself and then move forward to higher and higher stuff and people and ending with Humanity, the past, the present and the future.
 The suffering of the world is your responsibility, when you read history, you read history as a perpetrator and its on you.
 Face the suffering and rectify it, it will transform you towards the Truth.